For Boise State assistant professor Cynthia Curl, research into how pesticides affect us and our lives is very personal.

 The study found a statistically significant increase in pesticide exposure among the participants who were given conventionally grown food.
 Curl is now working on another study funded by a National Institutes of Health K01 Career Development Award that tracks exposure of pregnant women to the commonly used herbicide glyphosate, the first study having served as a proof of concept for this second one.
 The app helped to show that Curl had the infrastructure to scale the project effectively.

-“Showing Boise State’s investment and capacity for website building and app development makes grant proposals look a lot better and be far more robust,” Curl said.
+“Showing Boise State’s investment and capacity for website building and app development makes grant proposals look a lot better and be far more robust,” Curl says.

 For this new project, the OIT team will help establish a protocol for participants to submit meal content and provide a mobile application with appropriate infrastructure to log, query and analyze the data as needed.

-Learn about the results of Curl’s study by reading results published in the peer-reviewed journal Environment International; listening and watching stories covered in local outlets including Boise State Public Radio and Channel 6; and reading the lay article published in The Conversation.
+Learn about the results of Curl’s study by reading results published in the peer-reviewed journal Environment International; listening and watching stories covered in local outlets including Boise State Asks on Boise State Public Radio and Channel 6; and reading the lay article published in The Conversation.

-To find out how Research Computing can help with a research project, email email@example.com or call 208-426-3904.
+To find out how Research Computing can help with your project, email email@example.com or call us at 208-426-3904.